 How much can I save with generic drugs?

 Research shows that using generic drugs can save between 30 to 80 percent over brand name drugs.
 But the exact savings depends on the drug and the member’s prescription benefit plan design.
-Members can find out if a generic is available, and how much they can save by switching from a brand to a generic when they log in to Member Online Services.
+Members can find out if a generic is available, and how much they can save by switching from a brand to a generic when they sign in here.